The Tobacco Barn – User guide

 There is a television set with DVD player and a selection of DVDs in the mezzanine sitting room.
 Instructions for using these are in the file in the gîte.

 Instructions on how to get the best out of the Weber bbq can be found at the back of the file.
-Charcoal briquettes can be bought at the supermarkets or the DIY store, Bricomarché, next to the Intermarché supermarket in St Pardoux Issac.
-(Directions for these are in the file in the section Out and About.)
+Charcoal briquettes can be bought at the supermarkets, DIY stores and in the local village shop.

-There is a fire pit in the small gravel circle near the gîte, which you are welcome to enjoy, and we have provided an initial supply of wood.
-Further bundles of wood can be found in the hutches in front of the stone barn.
+There is a fire pit in the small gravel circle near the gîte, which you are welcome to enjoy, and we provide the wood.
 Please do not move the fire pit away from the gravelled area.

 We supply wood for the wood-burning stove in winter.